ruby/ruby/doc/ractor.md

   * Frozen native objects
     * Numeric objects: `Float`, `Complex`, `Rational`, big integers (`T_BIGNUM` in internal)
     * All Symbols.
-  * Frozen `String` and `Regexp` objects (their instance variables should refer only sharable objects)
+  * Frozen `String` and `Regexp` objects (their instance variables should refer only shareable objects)
 * Class, Module objects (`T_CLASS`, `T_MODULE` and `T_ICLASS` in internal)
 * `Ractor` and other special objects which care about synchronization.

 Implementation: Now shareable objects (`RVALUE`) have `FL_SHAREABLE` flag.
 This flag can be added lazily.

-To make sharable objects, `Ractor.make_shareable(obj)` method is provided.
+To make shareable objects, `Ractor.make_shareable(obj)` method is provided.
 In this case, try to make sharaeble by freezing `obj` and recursively travasible objects.
-This method accepts `copy:` keyword (default value is false).`Ractor.make_sharable(obj, copy: true)` tries to make a deep copy of `obj` and make the copied object sharable.
+This method accepts `copy:` keyword (default value is false).`Ractor.make_shareable(obj, copy: true)` tries to make a deep copy of `obj` and make the copied object shareable.

 ## Language changes to isolate unshareable objects between Ractors